Updated: May 10

 There's few things that grasp my student's attention more than our Holocaust study.
 The study actually begins in a secretive manner.
 To begin, we read and complete my Ender's Game unit.
 While it may seem odd to start a Holocaust study with a work of Science Fiction; that's where the cool part comes in.
-When we finish the novel, I let the students know that they have just read a metaphorical version of the Holocaust!
+When we finish the novel, I let the students know that they have just read a metaphorical version not only the Cold War, but an allusion to the Holocaust, as well!
 Mind blown is complete.

 After Ender's Game, we complete my Diary of Anne Frank (play version) unit.
 This is when the students get a first-hand account of the struggles so many people endured during this horrific time in history.
 One successful activity that I had my students engage in during this study is shown in the video provided.
 I taped off a small square area within the classroom.
 While working on a group mural project (with regards to the play), groups had to sit in the square for the class period, completing their work, while not being allowed to speak.
 The objective was to have them experience cramped conditions, while having to be quiet for a length of time (just has Anne and those in the Annex had to endure during working hours, in the office below their hiding area.)